pirelaurent/p5_animationFramework/chapters/chap1-basicObjects.md

 }
 ```
 <img src = "../img/forDoc/twoCups.png" width = "300"></img>
-*see sketches/ 2-cupOfCoke//sketch.js*
+*see sketches/ 2-cupOfCoke/sketch.js*
-Notice that the obj model (which results in a *p5.Geometry*) will be shared by all instances.The same for texture image.
+Notice that the obj model (which results in a *p5.Geometry*) will be shared by all instances.
+The same for texture image.
 #### for debug
-Some messages are thrown at the **debug level** on console to follow what happens for the two object's construction through the hierarchical *config* replacement:
+Some messages are thrown at the **debug level** on console to follow what happens for the two object's construction through the hierarchical extensions and replacement of properties :
 <img src = "../img/forDoc/verboseSample.png" width = "400"></img>

 ### Use of literals in a class hierarchy
-To understand what is under the hood in the previous examples, especially with default config and inheritance, see **chap1-Literals**
+To understand what is under the hood in the previous examples, especially with default config and inheritance, see previous chapter.